UWPCE-PythonCert/ProgrammingInPython/source/exercises/rot13.rst

 ``rot13(rot13(something)) == something``

 There is a "short-cut" available that will help you accomplish this task.
-Some spelunking in `the documentation for strings <https://docs.python.org/3/library/stdtypes.html#string-methods>`_ should help you to find it.
+Some spelunking in
+`the documentation for strings <https://docs.python.org/3/library/stdtypes.html#string-methods>`_ should help you to find it.
 If you do find it, using it is completely fair game.

 As usual, add your new file to your local clone right away.
 Make commits early and often and include commit messages that are descriptive and concise.

-When you are done, if you want me to review it, push your changes to github and issue a pull request.
+When you are done, if you want it to be reviewed, submit it via gitHub classroom.

 Try decrypting this: